YashRawat21/Food-Fire/README.md

 # React is a single page application
 - React is a single page application becoz it's just one page and component just get interchanged via Client Side Routing.

+# User and UserClass components are made just to understand functional and class based components.